samuller/pgmerge/README.md

 ## Installation

+With `Python 3` installed on your system, you can run:

     pip install git+https://github.com/samuller/pgmerge

+To test that installation worked, run:

     pgmerge --help

 You can uninstall at any time with:

     pip uninstall pgmerge

-If you have trouble installing and you're running a Debian-based Linux that uses Python2 as it's system default, then you might need to run:
+If you have trouble installing and you're running a Debian-based Linux that uses `Python 2` as its system default, then you might need to run:

     sudo apt install python3-pip python3-setuptools
     sudo -H pip3 install git+https://github.com/samuller/pgmerge